smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 ## LSAM Parameters that Affect Performance

 There are certain IBM i LSAM Parameters that are made accessible for user maintenance in order make it possible to tune the LSAM server program performance.
 Among the LSAM functions that are subject to tuning are TCP/IP sockets communications and also LSAM monitoring of job completion status.
 There is not a single formula for tuning LSAM performance.
-The best settings for the LSAM Parameters will vary depending on the profile of the overall IBM i system work load, the level of IBM i system activity, the level of OpCon/xps job scheduling activity and the types of jobs being submitted by OpCon/xps, and finally also by the capacity of the IBM System i partition resources assigned to any one IBM i partition.
+The best settings for the LSAM Parameters will vary depending on the profile of the overall IBM i system work load, the level of IBM i system activity, the level of OpCon job scheduling activity and the types of jobs being submitted by OpCon, and finally also by the capacity of the IBM System i partition resources assigned to any one IBM i partition.

 This documentation includes detailed discussion about each LSAM Parameter, mostly in [IBM i LSAM Configuration](../configuration/configuration.md).
 This topic summarizes groups of parameters to help with the evaluation of how those parameters could be set.